 If you have a workbench then it will need separate lighting and there are many options available for that.

-A good jumper, fleece etc will take care of any chills and I see no point in heating during those times.
-However over the late Autumn and certainly through the winter months (November-April) which is 6 months, you will need something.
+A good jumper, fleece etc will take care of any chills and we see no point in heating during those times.
+However over the late Autumn and certainly through the winter months (November-April) which is 6 months, you will need some type of heat.

 That in turns causes dampness and it will cause mould as well.
 That is why you need some form of constant heat that is cheap to run.
 Under floor heating is best for that and it is not as expensive as you may think to get that done.
 I did my own and it works a treat.